 11. Taper Edgar Haircut

 The taper fade will gradually reduce the length of hair on the back and sides.
 It is one of the most effortlessly cool faded hairstyles and is a great addition to a range of men’s haircuts, including the Edgar haircut.
 It feels bold and modern but is also youthful and can be worn by men with all hair textures.

 12. Curly Edgar Haircut

-The Edgar haircut is a short haircut that is similar to the Caesar cut in appearance but the distinct difference is how it is paired with a high skin fade.
-This is the classic approach to the cut, but there are many variations, allowing you to personalize the look to best suit your preference and complement your hair texture.
-With curly hair, adding a fade is a great choice because it gives the hair structure and will create a contrast with the fullness of the hair on top.
+The Edgar haircut is a short haircut that is similar to the Caesar cut in appearance, but the distinct difference is how it is paired with a high skin fade.
+This is the classic approach to the cut, but there are many variations, allowing you to personalize the look to suit your preference best and complement your hair texture.
+A curly taper fade is a great choice because it gives the hair structure and will create a contrast with the fullness of the hair on top.

 13. Edgar with Line-up and Skin Fade

 The Edgar haircut is similar to the Caesar cut in style, with the hair cut around the same length all around.
 It also features a short, blunt-cut fringe.
 The cut typically features a high skin fade, but you can also adapt it to suit your preference with the faded style of your choice.
 This could include a skin fade with a line up.
 The combination will give you an edgy and cool finish, creating a noticeable pattern along the natural hairline.